JuliusH4/bluetooth-tracking/README.md

 All code is developed to be run localy.
 CAused by this fact, no security and validation features are implemented.

 ## Folder structure
 This code is separated into reciver modules (RM), the hub (HB) and a react client.
 The RM are scanning the surounding bluetooth signals and provides the signal data via MQTT.
-The HB hosting the MQTT Broaker is subscribing to the RM data topic and combines the data to track the devices.
+The HB hosting the MQTT Broker is subscribing to the RM data topic and combines the data to track the devices.
 To provide a GUI, the HB is also hosting a http server, where the client webapplication made with [react](https://reactjs.org/) can request the position data.

 ### Dependencies
 * bluepy (https://github.com/IanHarvey/bluepy)